DocDBrown/PrivacyPolicy/MurderChecklist.md

 1 - Is the victim proficient in filipino martial arts?

-2 - If you have 25 years of martial arts training, does the victim cross train in Marine Corps Marital Arts (you might be taken away on a amambulance stretcher)?
+2 - If you have 25 years of martial arts training, does the victim cross train in Marine Corps Marital Arts (you might be taken away on a ambulance stretcher)?

 3 - If we fail to execute him, can we still charge the victim for defending themselves (obiously yes)?